kokspflanze/PServerCMS/docs/general-setup/CUSTOMIZE.md

 ## How to change the sliders, news&update page?

+If you just want to replace the slider-images, check the FAQ-Section.

 Go with the terminal or git-bash to the pserver directory. type following.